-Elisa Lam was found dead in a water tank at the notorious Cecil Hotel in Los Angeles in 2013.
+Elisa Lam's death in a water tank at the notorious Cecil Hotel shocked Los Angeles in 2013.
 To this day, nobody knows how she died or how her body got there.

 “In 22 years plus of doing this job as a news reporter, this is one of those cases that kinda sticks with me because we know the who, what, when, where.
 But the why is always the question,” said NBC LA reporter Lolita Lopez in reference to the mysterious death of Elisa Lam.